That’s what you will often hear when people are talking about a day in the life of an Investment Banker.

 What are really the tasks of an analyst?

-f.
-Advise clients with regards to their financial transactions
+- Advise clients with regard to their financial transactions

-g.
-Create recommendations for IPOs, private equity offerings, etc.
+- Create recommendations for Initial Public Offerings (IPOs), private equity offerings, etc.

 Other boring tasks:

-d.
-Fixing jammed printers especially if no one’s around
+- Fixing jammed printers, especially if no one’s around

-e.
-Deal with clients, seniors, even at mundane times
+- Deal with clients, and seniors, even at mundane times

-If you want more about the things are done by investment bankers, here’s a video of a Citi investment banker discussing his day at the office or this BNY Mellon investment banker sharing his daily work.
+If you want more about the things done by investment bankers, here’s a video of a Citi investment banker discussing his day at the office or this BNY Mellon investment banker sharing his daily work.
+These videos will help you learn more about the day in the life of an investment banker.

 How do these things affect your job interviews?

-Upon knowing these details about the daily work of a banker, how should this affect your interviews?
+Upon knowing these details about the daily work of a wall street banker, how should this affect your interviews?

 This must make you anticipate questions about stress and workload.
-If you were asked a question regarding these topics, how should you answer?
+How should you answer if you were asked a question regarding these topics?

 Well, I have a big tip for you, just POSE!